 Please take advantage of them to grow a community in social networks too.

 5 Monetize your directory

-There are three ways to monetize a directory website:
+There are several ways to monetize a directory website.
+The most commons are:

 2) Sell Ads space.